w3c/wai-curricula/content/designer/user-research-and-requirements.md

 Students should be able to:

-* describe the use of different assistive technologies and adaptive strategies by people with disabilities to interact with web pages and applications
+* describe the use of different assistive technologies and adaptive strategies by various groups of people with disabilities to interact with web pages and applications
-* ensure different groups of users with disabilities are included when working with user groups
+* ensure different groups of users with disabilities are included when defining user groups
-* ensure standards and policies that relate to people with disabilities are considered in research, such as accessibility standards or laws promoting inclusion of people with disabilities
+* ensure applicable accessibility guidelines, standards, and policies are included in the overall requirements
-* ensure different types of user requirements that relate to people with disabilities are considered, such as adequate contrast ratios, keyboard compatibility, and use of technology that is compatible with assistive technologies and adaptive strategies
+* ensure different types of user requirements that relate to people with disabilities are researched and considered, such as adequate contrast ratios, keyboard compatibility, and use of technology that is compatible with assistive technologies and adaptive strategies

 ### Topic: Analysis